chiostro/widgets-termux/README.md

 You can add new scripts by copying them into ~/.shortcuts/.

 License

-This project is released under the MIT License.
+This progect is release under the MIT License

 ---